Are you a multichannel retailer yet? Are you going to be one soon?

 At checkout, the best way to achieve this is by asking for the customer’s phone number, which instantly brings up information about their past purchases.
 Sales reps can use this information to strike up a conversation.
 Customers who feel special on each visit and more likely to keep coming back.

-Marketing For The Holidays
+Retail Marketing Tips For The Holidays

 The holiday season is a godsend for retailers.
 Growth in sales each year is often pegged anywhere between 4% and 7%.
 Everyone is either buying presents or cleaning homes or just going on a buying spree in general.